-The scholarships are tenable at one of the graduate schools of Harvard University.
+The scholarships are tenable at one of the Harvard University graduate schools.
 Applicants must be postgraduates of an Australian tertiary institution who intend to return to Australia after studies at Harvard or to represent Australia overseas.
 The scholarships are awarded on the basis of academic excellence and personal qualities such as leadership and public duty.
 The successful applicant will be expected, when circumstances permit, to repay the scholarship in later years.
 Applications and additional information may be obtained from the Chair, Board of Faculties, ANU, Canberra ACT 0200.
-Fax (02) 6248 5561, E-mail: lynne.colley@anu.edu.au.
+Fax (02) 6248 5561, Email lynne.colley@anu.edu.au.
 Applications close at the end of December.